 Your categories are no doubt different — but you can probably group them in a similar fashion.
 If you provide guitar lessons, for instance, your categories might be classical, rock, flamenco, jazz, and Latin.
 If you’re a tax software company, yours might be business, non-profit, personal, estate, and trust.

-Google Analytics allows you to track the performance of each of these content groups, comparing them with each other to see which content topics rank most highly for your key metrics.
+Google Analytics allows you to track the performance of each of these content groups, comparing them with each other to see which content topics perform best in terms of key engagement metrics.

 Now, before you start digging into this feature, sit down with your team to see which general categories are covered by your company’s content.
 That way, you’ll have everything organized before you set up your category groupings in Google Analytics itself.

 Google Analytics allows you to create five of these broad groupings to compare.
 Within each of these groups, though, you can create an unlimited number of subgroups.

 For instance, a guitar studio may find it useful to create two groupings, like this: